 Our policy states that meat, milk, poultry, fish or egg derived from a cloned animal including subsequent generations must not be used in Waitrose own-brand products.
 This policy also applies on a commitment basis (by 2026) to all branded goods.
+Over the last year we have conducted an update to our supplier terms and conditions to ensure that this policy requirement is clear and included in the onboarding process for branded suppliers and we are working to make this part of the contractual review process to ensure the policy is fulfilled.

-Close confinement and animal welfare
+Close confinement

-Waitrose was a pioneer of, and is committed to, the total removal of close confinement systems from all farm production.
+Waitrose was a pioneer of, and is committed to, the total removal of close confinement systems from all farm production in all geographies and supply chains.